eye-division/jennyblyth/_gallery/cassandra-wall.md

-  compositions in varying degrees of abstraction that capture the spirit of the landscape, are initiated *sur le motif.*&nbsp; Particularly, she is drawn to the longshore drift where the tides pile up and wash away the shingle, re-sculpting the littoral shoreline. &nbsp;***Dungeness: Summer and Winter***&nbsp;contrasts Derek Jarman's *Prospect Cottage,*&nbsp;lit from within on Winter nights with its wild Summer '*garden without borders*'.&nbsp;***Heather Hills*** features crests and waves of purple heather with backdrafts of golden-green mosses.
+  compositions in varying degrees of abstraction that capture the spirit of the landscape, are initiated *sur le motif.*&nbsp; Particularly, she is drawn to the longshore drift where the tides pile up and wash away the shingle, re-sculpting the littoral shoreline. ***Dungeness: Summer and Winter***&nbsp;contrasts Derek Jarman's *Prospect Cottage,*&nbsp;lit from within on Winter nights with its wild Summer '*garden without borders*'.&nbsp;***Heather Hills*** features crests and waves of purple heather with backdrafts of golden-green mosses.
 Her collaged landscapes in torn papers are precursors to her textiles, with hints of the patterns and tessellations to come.
-Transposing her ‘sketches’ to cloth involves sourcing vintage and hand-coloured fabrics some of which she&nbsp; tones with tea, matching her swatches against her chosen subjects.
+Transposing her ‘sketches’ to cloth involves sourcing vintage and hand-coloured fabrics some of which she tones with tea, matching her swatches against her chosen subjects.

   Contemplating nature's glorious kaleidescope of beauty, there is ultimately an